Safety

 - Plug Selection: Select the proper plug and related equipment.
 Every pipe plug has performance specs listed on the plug and /or in the literature.
 Contact Cherne Industries or dealer for recommendations.

+- Back Pressure Determination: Determine maximum back pressure the plug must withstand.
+Back pressure is the pressure (air or liquid) in front or back of the plug that it must restrain.
 Never exceed the plug’s back pressure rating.
 Maximum back pressure ratings listed are for plugs installed in clean, dry pipe of nominal size.
 Usage of plugs in pipeline that varies from these conditions could reduce maximum allowable back pressure.

 - Plug Size Selection: Pipe plugs have a minimum and maximum sealing size range.
 Verify the pipe inside diameter is within the plug’s sealing (usage) range.